 Fettuccine bolognese is a classic Italian-inspired recipe that's super easy to prepare at home.
 Our pasta bolognese has a tasty tomato base and is best served with a sprinkle of parmesan to finish off the dish!

-For next-level authenticity, you could even upgrade our recipe by taking the time to roll out fresh, homemade fettuccine with a pasta machine.
+For next-level authenticity, you could even upgrade our recipe by taking the time to roll out fresh, homemade pasta.
+Don't know where to start?
+Check out our gluten-free egg noddles recipe to give you guidance.

 2 large onions, peeled and chopped up into small pieces